paulsurrey/OPXAsteroids/README.md

 clip_velocity(ship_vy)
 clip_velocity(ship_vx)
 ```
-Where `dt` is the time step that is to be realized in this frame, `ui_forward` is a [`fixed`](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/Guides/demod/?h=fixed#fixed-point-format) variable that is filled with `{-1, 1}` based on the users input, and `ship_acceleration` is a python variable containing the acceleration that the ship should have. `clip_velocity` is a function that clips each component of the ship's velocity to some maximal velocity.
-The other variables are all variables on the FPGA.
+Where `dt` is the time step that is to be realized in this frame, `ui_forward` is a [`fixed`](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/Guides/demod/?h=fixed#fixed-point-format) variable that is filled with `{0, 1}` based on the users input, and `ship_acceleration` is a python variable containing the acceleration that the ship should have. `clip_velocity` is a function that clips each component of the ship's velocity to some maximal velocity.

-For the asteroids' and rays' are moved slightly differently.
-In the case for the asteroids':
+For game logic to move the asteroids and rays is slightly different.
+In the case for the asteroids the logic looks like this:
 ``` python
 # move asteroids
 with for_(j, 0, j<N_asteroids, j+1):